 Thursday September 30th: DAY 2

 3) First, I made the Vegan gravy on Thursday.
 I adapted the recipe from Eat Drink & Be Vegan Cookbook.
-This gravy was a HIT!
-Every single one of us raved about it and I honestly think it was the best gravy I have ever tasted.
-It is packed with flavour.
+It is packed with flavour, and it’s by no means a traditional tasting gravy.
 After making it and allowing it to cool, I put it in a container and placed it in the fridge until Saturday.
 Just before serving the main course, I took the gravy out, stirred it, and heated it up for a minute or two in the microwave.
 Presto.

 Adapted from Eat, Drink, & Be Vegan.